Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 | Best at | Everyday coding, writing, tool use | Hardest reasoning + agentic jobs |

-Everyday coding and writing with Claude Sonnet 5
+Everyday coding and writing

-Most of what we ship runs on Sonnet 5, and the two workloads it handles best are exactly the ones most people have: writing code and writing prose.
+The two workloads it handles best are exactly the ones most people have: writing code and writing prose.

 For writing, the near-Opus reasoning means drafts need less cleanup.
-Sonnet 5 holds a brief, keeps a consistent voice across a long document, and follows structural instructions ("lead with the answer, then three examples") more reliably than 4.6 did.
+It holds a brief, keeps a consistent voice across a long document, and follows structural instructions ("lead with the answer, then three examples") more reliably than 4.6 did.
 It won't generate images — Claude is a text and code model, full stop — but for the words themselves it's the best value in the lineup.

 The 1M-token context window and the new tokenizer

-When Claude Sonnet 5 is the right pick
+When it's the right pick

 | Your situation | Reach for |